ytatus94/SQL/SQL_mode.md

 FROM tutorial.sf_crime_incidents_2014_01
 ```

 ### Q: Write a query that separates the `location` field into separate fields for laitude and longitude.
-You can compare your results against the actual `lat` and `lon` fields in the table
+You can compare your results against the actual `lat` and `lon` fields in the table.
 ```SQL
 SELECT location,
        TRIM(leading '(' FROM LEFT(location, POSITION(',' IN location) - 1)) AS latitude,